openaps/docs/docs/Setup/rpi.md

 Forth the Path 1 GUI install you will need:

-* A Raspberry Pi 2 Cana Kit, which includes several essential accessories in one package.
+* A Raspberry Pi 2 Cana Kit, which includes several essential accessories in one package (See e.g. http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW)
 * USB Keyboard
 * USB Mouse
 * A TV or other screen with HDMI input